nnaumenko/metaf/docs/sphinx/api_reference.rst

 	.. cpp:function:: std::string incompleteText() const

-		:returns: Raw string of groups partially recognised by parser as a secondary location group, or empty string if the group is not an incomplete one (i.e. return value of :cpp:func:`type()` is other than `Type::INCOMPLETE`).
+		:returns: Raw string of groups partially recognised by parser as a secondary location group, or empty string if the group is not an incomplete one (i.e. return value of :cpp:func:`type()` is other than :cpp:enumerator:`Type::INCOMPLETE`).

 	**Validating**